cudevmaxwell/maximumlinkeddata/README.md

 # Maximum Linked Data

-Let's try to encode one record using the most triples.
+Let's try to use as many triples as we can to describe one record.